IBM/sarama/tools/kafka-console-partitionconsumer/README.md

 # kafka-console-partitionconsumer

+NOTE: this tool is deprecated in favour of the more general and more powerful `kafka-console-consumer`.

 A simple command line tool to consume a partition of a topic and print the messages on the standard output.